bayush-9/Flutter-Development/README.md

 # Flutter-Development
-Expense App On flutter
+Expense App On flutter.
 This app is developed during my learning time of flutter.
+This app keeps a track of your expenses in last 7 days.